techpmsap/S4HC_Leonardo_PW2018/Day2/Exercise_22/Exercise_22.md

 ## Goal

-The goal of this exercise is to create a frontend application for your service using the Business Application Programming Model template in SAP Web IDE Full-Stack.
+The goal of this exercise is to create a frontend application for your service using the Application Programming Model template in SAP Web IDE Full-Stack.

 ## Prerequisites